 For a transaction such as a Leveraged Buyout (LBO) or an acquisition, it’s important to be precise about the closing date of the deal.
-For example, you may be building the model now, but the closing date will likely by several months in the future.
+For example, you may be building the model now, but the closing date will likely be several months in the future.

-- XNPV doesn’t discount the initial cash flow (it brings all cash flows back to the date of the first cash flow).
+XNPV doesn’t discount the initial cash flow (it brings all cash flows back to the date of the first cash flow).
 Subsequent payments are discounted based on a 365-day year.

-- #NUM! error – Occurs when either:
+#NUM! error – Occurs when either:

-- The values and dates arrays are of different lengths; or
+The values and dates arrays are of different lengths; or

-- Any of the other dates are earlier than the start date.
+Any of the other dates are earlier than the start date.

-- #VALUE! error – Occurs when either:
+#VALUE! error – Occurs when either:

 The values or rates arguments are non-numeric; or

-- The given dates are not recognized by Excel as valid dates.
+The given dates are not recognized by Excel as valid dates.